📍 Serving Hartford & All of Greater Hartford

 • Jointly owned with right of survivorship: The property passes directly to the surviving co-owner without probate.
 Common with married couples.

 • Solely owned or held as "tenants in common": Probate is required.
-The property cannot be sold until an Executor or Administrator is appointed by the Hartford Judicial District Superior Court, Probate Division.
+The home can't be conveyed until the Greater Hartford Probate District appoints an Executor (named in the will) or an Administrator (when there is no will) and issues fiduciary certificates authorizing the sale.

 Connecticut Probate Timeline for a Hartford County Property